Amazon Associates Tips to accelerate your income

 4. Check out these 2 amazing resources

 Now I will tell you that I had some help in my journey to $7,000 a month.
-These 2 Amazon resources were inflection points for me and change the way the way I do things.
-They are both super reasonably priced and were game changers for me.
+These Amazon ebook creating an inflection points for me and change the way the way I do things.
+It was a game changers for me.

-Both are very reasonably priced and made a big impact on my income.
+Both are very reasonably priced and I believe will have a big impact on my income.
 I’m super choiceful about what I spend my money on and these are well worth it…as you can see from how much I’ve earned on Amazon.

 5. Make sure your links are obvious, but not spammy looking